michaelsch7/CreditCardFraud-RFM/README.md

 This project aims to test credit card fraud security as a usecase for a Random Forest model.
 The code runs on Pyspark, and requires numpy and pandas to be insalled.

+The model is highly accurate, classifying over 99.9% of transactions correclty.